jclarke0000/MMM-OpenWeatherForecast/README.md

 }
 ```

 Most important elements of this module have one or more class names applied.
-Examine the `MMM-OpenWeatherForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.
+Examine the `MMM-OpenWeatherForecast.css`, `mmm-openweather-forecast.njk`, or inspect elements directly with your browser of choice to determine what class you would like to override (Pro tip:  If you start MagicMirror with `npm start dev` you'll get Chrome dev tools that will allow you to directly inspect any HTML element in the mdoule).

 ## For Module Developers